Practice Healthy Bowel Habits

-Other types of laxatives are available that can help you pass stools more easily by:
+Other types of laxatives can help by:

-- increasing the amount of water in the intestines
+- Increasing the amount of water in the intestines

-- drawing or pulling water into the colon
+- Drawing or pulling water into the colon

-- stimulating the muscles in the intestines to speed up bowel movements
+- Stimulating the muscles in the intestines to speed up bowel movements

 Frequent Diaper Changes for Infants